dharmendrapuri/dharmendrapuri/README.md

 # Portfolio
 Hello world!
-***I hope you are having a great day***
+<div>***I hope you are having a great day***</div>
-Let me introduce myself to you.
+<div>Let me introduce myself to you. </div>
-I am a recent IT graduate from Victoria University Sydney, and actively looking for an opportunity in data analytics field.
+<div>I am a recent IT graduate from Victoria University Sydney, and actively looking for an opportunity in data analytics field.
 Above all, I am a passionate data aspirant - this is my mission to become an expert in data science.
-I hope you all will help me in this exciting journey of mine!
+I hope you all will help me in this exciting journey of mine!</div>
-My Technical skills
+### My Technical skills
 <ul>
   <li> Tableau- I am a Tableau Desktop Specialist</li>
   <li> Power BI - I am learning it, and I have Power BI certification exam on 16/10/2020 </li>